calexil/flairbot/README.md

-# flairbot
+# mtgflairbot

-A bot to keep reddit user flairs updated to include changes to available icons in an automated manner.
+A bot to keep reddit user flairs updated to include the latest mtg set release icons